-Toronto, Montreal, Vancouver…are all names that come to mind when thinking of places in Canada.
+Toronto, Montreal, Vancouver…are come to mind when thinking of cities in Canada.

 Sault St. Marie isn’t one of them.
 Located about six hours from the hockey hotbed of London, Ontario, the OHL Arena Guide notes “For a city as isolated as Sault Ste.
 Marie, visiting fans are a seldom-seen rarity.”